JvH151291/test01/intro_tech_tools.md

 - `git` version control and `GitLab` (to collaborate on code)
 - `PostgreSQL` database management
-- `Visual Studio Code` IDE (of course, you are free to use any editor you like - extra points for emacs or Vim users ;)
+- `Pycharm Professional` IDE (of course, you are free to use any editor you like - extra points for emacs or Vim users ;)
 - `Python`, `pip` and `venv` (virtual environments, you may also use conda if you prefer)
-- `black` to format your code automatically
+- `toolchain` a set of tools to efficiently handle tedious things like formatting etc.

 This document introduces these tools and hints to additional resources.
 We know, it is a lot to take in at once.
 But you can use this document as a reference for the course.
 Apart from the Python code that you will have to write to conduct